 On the face of it, Upgrade‘s plot sounds very straight-forward, almost like something you’ve seen before.
 Critics have lazily described it as somewhere between The Six Million Dollar Man and Death Wish, with some likening it to the works of James Cameron and John Carpenter.
 For me, the film in terms of plot and style is somewhere between David Cronenberg and the Wachowskis, although Upgrade isn’t quite as extreme a body-horror as The Fly or eXistenZ or as slick as the first Matrix.
 Instead what you have is a film that is a unique blend of drama, action, comedy, and science-fiction, and the end result is a very satisfying mix indeed.
 This film for me, actually owes a lot to the original Paul Verhoeven RoboCop which also offered the viewer a hint of sadness and tragedy in an otherwise straight-forward action-packed cybernetic Sci-Fi film.
 As with RoboCop, in Upgrade you have all the usual human-computer-hybrid hijinks; the chases, the fights, the technological superiority but you also have a human side, in this case the loss of a partner, the depression after being left quadriplegic, the contemplation of suicide, the idea of retribution.
 There’s various issues being pondered here aside from the obvious anti-intrusive technology, and the lack of choice to commit suicide if you aren’t able-bodied is one which is handled very well.
 There’s also the relatively original aspect of showing computer-aided living for disabled people as a help and a hindrance, especially to self-determination.

 In terms of acting, there’s Betty Gabriel who did some fantastic yet underrated acting in Get Out.
 She plays the detective investigating the murder of Asha Trace.
-The lead role of Grey Trace as I’ve previously mentioned, is played by Logan Marshall-Green who always looked similar to Tom Hardy to me, in fact the bearded pair and the trailers for their respective films Upgrade and Venom looked very similar when they were released (a man who receives special fighting abilities via some kind of foreign implant).
+The lead role of Grey Trace as I’ve previously mentioned, is played by Logan Marshall-Green who always looked similar to Tom Hardy to me, in fact the bearded pair and the trailers for their respective films Upgrade and Venom looked very similar when they were released (a man who receives special fighting abilities via a foreign implant that talks to him in his head).
 In some ways, maybe Upgrade got lost in the lead-up to Venom but the former is a much better film.

 Upgrade is a movie that gets better the further along it gets.
 I must admit that as early on as the scene involving the car-ride home from Eron Keen’s house, I thought I’d guessed who was responsible and why but by the end of the film, there was a satisfying additional twist involving a coerced fall-guy and the splitting of altars in the mind.
 The ending therefore was simultaneously sombre and satisfying.